 Additionally, Dr. Scott consults with academic institutions to enhance areas of access and inclusion, diversity, equity, and overall student academic experience.

-She currently serves as the Director of Admissions and Recruitment at Tennessee State University (TSU).
-Under her leadership, the Office of Admissions and Recruitment has enrolled the highest number of first-time freshmen [within the last five-years] in the history of the institution.
+She currently serves as the Director of Admissions and Recruitment at a local HBCU in Nashville, TN.
+Under her leadership, the Office of Admissions and Recruitment has enrolled the highest number of first-time freshmen [within the last five years] in the history of the institution.
 Prior to her current role, she served at a top-ranked institution (PWI), a regional graduate school, and a number of trade colleges.

 Dr. Scott launched Education Equalizers, LLC to consult with various stakeholders regarding college acceptance and completion.
 These individuals include parents, rising college students, higher education leadership, as well as community/corporate leaders.